-The Navigator Program provides deep implementation and coaching support for schools implementing AF’s curriculum.
+The Navigator Program provides deep implementation support for schools using AF’s curriculum.
 You will receive one-on-one coaching on a weekly basis to support you in your journey to drive student achievement at your school.
-We offer several programs:
+We offer several options for participation:

 - Elementary School Math Stories

 - Math stories are rigorous 20 minute daily conceptual math problems.
 Math stories can be adopted alongside your current math curriculum or as the first step to adopting the full AF math program, with math lessons added in year two or three.
 See this video for a sample.
 We offer math stories for grades K-4.

 - Separate from math stories, math lessons are AF’s full daily math block.
 You can implement these with or without math stories.

 Our goal is to partner with district and charter schools to adopt and adapt our curriculum and instructional practices to help you support your students to achieve breakthrough results.
 Navigator will work with participants over two to three years to implement the curriculum and build instructional capacity in schools.

 - Access to AF’s complete program, including all curricula, assessments, and related resources.

 - Deep instructional coaching and implementation support with a three-day summer kick-off training, turnkey materials for teacher training, weekly coaching calls, monthly in–person or virtual site visits from your coach, weekly video observation reviews, and support with IA data assessment.

 - Connections within a community of educators also implementing AF curriculum and instructional practices.

 Our expert coaches work with you to develop transformational leader skills, practices, and mindsets in the following areas: